hexhex/mcsieplugin/Readme_CalculationOverExplanations.txt

 //a bridgerule cannot be in d1 and d2 the same time
 :- d1(R), d2(R).

+// for minimal explanations Exp1 to Eexpn, ensure we have a hitting set in E1:
-//d1OK follows if the intersection of d1 with all E1 is empty d1OK :- inExpi_E1(Ri), d1(Ri).
+//d1OK follows if the intersection of d1 with some E1 is not empty d1OK :- inExp1_E1(R1), d1(R1), ..., inExpn_E1(Rn), d1(Rn).

+// for minimal explanations Exp1 to Eexpn, ensure we have a hitting set in E2:
-//d2OK follows if the intersection of d2 with all E2 is empty d2OK :- inExpi_E2(Ri), d2(Ri).
+//d2OK follows if the intersection of d2 with some E2 is not empty d2OK :- inExp1_E2(R1), d2(R1), ..., inExpn_E2(Rn), d2(Rn).

 //if neither d1OK nor d2OK is calculated, it is no Diagnosis :- not d1OK, not d2OK.